 Soak in a Hot Spring

-Nature can be indulgent!
 Given its volcanic landscape, Costa Rica has quite a few natural hot springs and mud pools.
-Most are open to the public; independent travelers visiting small towns should ask around about hot springs on private property that you can get permission to access with a sweet smile and small “donation.”
+Most are open to the public, but will generally have an entrance fee.

 One of the best places to indulge is the Rio Negro in Rincon de la Vieja.
-For easy access, buy the one-day Adventure Pass from the nearby lodge Hacienda Guachipelin.
-You’ll drive across an unpaved road, then walk 10 minutes down a dirt path and cross a canopy bridge before arriving at the buttery smooth mud pool.
-The mud is super hot — most people paint it on with brushes, then let it harden.
+To reach the hot springs, drive across an unpaved road, walk 10 minutes down a dirt path, and cross a canopy bridge before arriving at the buttery smooth mud pool.
+The mud is super hot — most people paint it on with brushes and then let it harden.
 After a quick rinse, plunge into a nearby hot spring.

 Take a Night Hike

 Fortunately, you don’t have to be out until dawn; most excursions begin at twilight and last two to three hours.
-Jacamar Naturalist Tours offers a night walk in which a guide will help you spot nocturnal animals and birds as well as teach you about medicinal plants in a family-owned garden.
-Anywhere Costa Rica and Mapache Tours also offer night hikes in the Arenal region.
+Jacamar Naturalist Tours offers a night walk in which a guide will help you spot nocturnal animals and birds and teach you about medicinal plants in a family-owned garden.

 Study the Mystery of the Stone Spheres